Welcome to Oruro

 Oruro is dirty, crowded, the food sucks and there’s not much to do outside of Carnaval season.
-Yet, there’s something about this place – the largest berg in the region, a miners’ city that takes no slack from anyone – that endears it to visitors, making for an oddly atavistic experience that some may find intoxicating.In many ways Oruro (which means 'where the sun is born') is the most ‘Bolivian’ of Bolivia’s...
+Yet, there’s something about this gritty place, the largest berg in the region, that endears it to visitors.
+A miners’ city that takes no slack from anyone, it makes for an oddly atavistic experience that some may find intoxicating.In many ways Oruro (which means 'where the sun is born') is the most ‘Bolivian’ of Bolivia’s...
 Read More

 Sajama National Park Full-Day Tour from La Paz

 At 6:00am you will be picked up from your hotel and begin the tour by crossing the “Bolivian High Plateau” to your destiny: the Sajama National Park, in the department of Oruro.
 The park is located at an altitude of more than 4200masl and there you will have the unique delight to see the highest mountain of Bolivia: the Sajama Mountain, which´s summit reaches the 6542 meters.
 On your way to the park you will visit the Curahuara de Carangas Church, one of the oldest of the continent called “The Sistine Chapel of the Altiplano” for the beauty of its room´s paintings.
 Finally, you will arrive to the Sajama National Park; first you will visit the Huayna Kota Lagoon where you will have the chance to observe Andean flamingos before enjoying a bath at hot springs near the town of Sajama.
 In the afternoon walk through the queñua forest, a endemic sub specie of the region, which is the stem that grows at highest altitude in the world, and you will enjoy camelid wildlife observing vicuñas, llamas and alpacas.
 Return to La Paz.